 Q: So you are saying that modern conservative scholars are intellectually corrupt by not maintaining this wall?

 A: Many conservative scholars, who are more and more trained in the discipline of biblical scholarship, are conservative only when historical questions have a direct bearing on the historical truth of the scriptures.
-When it does not have a direct bearing, their arguments about historicity can be as subjective as any liberal or radical argument.
+When it does not have that direct bearing their arguments about historicity can be as subjective as any liberal or radical argument.

-The problem is that the amount of historical evidence that has a bearing on the New Testament record is finite and historical certainty about the meaning of that evidence is even more limited.
-Unfortunately, the cult of the Ph.D. is based on discovering new knowledge and finding new things to say about that knowledge.
-As a matter of course, this requires making complicated and interesting arguments that are based on little evidence.
-It is this kind of professionalism, more than any ideological commitment, that intellectually corrupts.
+The problem is that the amount of historical evidence that has a bearing on the New Testament is finite and historical certainty about the meaning of that evidence is even more limited.
+Unfortunately, the cult of the Ph.D. is based on discovering new knowledge and finding new things to say about existing knowledge.
+As a matter of course, this requires making complicated and interesting arguments that are often based on little evidence.
+It is this kind of professionalism, more than any ideological commitment, that is intellectually corrupting.

 Q: So what is the solution to this problem?

 A: There is no solution.
-Or rather, I can imagine a solution, but I don’t see it coming about any time soon.
-It would entail the overthrow of what the philosopher Ortega called “the barbarism of specialization,” which he considered to be the chief intellectual defect of modern life.
-Unfortunately, today barbarism rules.
+Or rather, I can imagine one, but I don’t see it coming about any time soon.
+It would entail the overthrow of what the Jose Ortega Y Gasset called “the barbarism of specialization,” which he viewed as the chief intellectual defect of modern life.
+Today barbarism rules.